Hull rides strong final round to Am three-peat

 "I hadn't hit that green all week and I hit a really good shot," he said.

-From that point forward, Hull was truly the force Rutlanders are used to seeing.
+From that point forward Hull was truly the force Rutlanders are used to seeing.
 No. 6 had a sucker pin next to two left-side bunkers but Hull went right at it, setting up a 10-footer he drained to pull into a tie.
-In this case, Richards minimized the damage with a splendid bunker save.
-When Hull’s tee ball found the rough on No. 8, he hit an approach over a towering pine and logged another green in regulation.
-When Richards hit the rough and a bunker and made bogey, Hull took the lead.
+When his tee ball found the rough on No. 8 he hit an approach over a towering pine and logged another green in regulation.
+When Richards hit the rough and a bunker and made bogey Hull took over the lead.

 On 10, Hull made a 7-footer with a big curl for birdie and a two-shot lead.
 He never gave back anything all the way back to the clubhouse.